SeanKilleen/seankilleen.github.io/_posts/2015-06-01-A-Quick-Guide-To-Azure-CDN.md

 ## Some Caveats

 * CDNs cache content for a long time.
 You can get around this using Azure CDN QueryStrings, but be careful because it kind of defeats the purpose.
-Usually querystrings are used with something like a version of a site, e.g. `myImage.jpg?v=1.2.3`.
+Usually query strings are used with something like a version of a site, e.g. `myImage.jpg?v=1.2.3`.
 * Don't forget to check css files, etc. for urls to things like in-line images.
 I missed this at first and couldn't figure out why certain things weren't showing up.
 Just a brief moment of "d'oh!".

 ## That's a Wrap!